-- 7. MISCELLANEOUS- The kitchen appliances consisted of a cook top, oven, dishwasher, refrigerator, disposal and a ductless cook top ventilator/ built in microwave.
+- 7. MISCELLANEOUS- The kitchen appliances consisted of a cook top, double oven, dishwasher, refrigerator, disposal and a ducted cook top Jennaire ventilator.
 Their operation was acceptable.
-The cabinetry condition is acceptable.
+The portable microwave was not operated.
+The cabinetry is in functional condition.
 The metal garage door operation was acceptable.
-There were five smoke detectors observed but not inspected. - 8.
-The home has a masonry wood burning fireplace insert with an operational damper.
-Cleaning of the chimney flue is always recommended before use since the duct way is not visible for inspection. - 9.
-There is no guttering on the home however drainage around the home appeared to be adequate based on a visual assessment.
+Smoke detectors were not inspected however service, replacement or the addition of them as necessary is recommended before occupancy. - 8.
+The home has a wood burning fireplace insert with an operational damper.
+Cleaning of the chimney flue is always recommended before use since the duct way is not visible for inspection.

+9. There is no guttering on the home however drainage around the home appeared to be adequate based on a visual assessment.